fer/securli/README.md

 Indent is 4 spaces, use `;`, single quotes, 80 chars, _jadidija_.
 _( learn and live to accept the beautifier. )_

-Make sure to run the beatifier and hinter before each commit:
+Make sure to run the beautifier and hinter before each commit:

     npm run-script tidy
     npm run-script jshint